-- 37-8 Statement: Any illegal contact by the player from behind or laterally on an opponent, who is progressing towards the opponents' basket and with no opponent players between the progressing player, the ball and the basket shall be called as an unsportsmanlike foul until the offensive player begins his act of shooting.
-However, an illegitimate attempt to directly play the ball or any hard contact may be called as an unsportsmanlike foul at any time during the game. - 37-9 Example: A1 dribbles to the basket on a fast break and there is no opponent player between A1 and the opponents' basket.
+- Statement: Any illegal contact by the player from behind or laterally on an opponent, who is progressing towards the opponents' basket and with no opponent players between the progressing player, the ball and the basket shall be called as an unsportsmanlike foul until the offensive player begins his act of shooting.
+However, any contact not legitimately attempting to directly play the ball or any excessive, hard contact may be called as an unsportsmanlike foul at any time during the game. - 37-9 Example: A1 dribbles to the basket on a fast break and there is no opponent player between A1 and the opponents' basket.
 B1 contacts A1 illegally from behind and a foul on B1 is called.